-TFS opened its campus in Mississauga in 1965.
+TFS opened its Mississauga campus in its current location in 1973.
 Serving students from PK to Grade 7, it houses a wonderfully close-knit community of students, parents and staff.

 Admissions to the West Campus